stacks-network/docs/_develop/zero_to_dapp_3.md

 Before you begin, you need to build a site that is ready to deploy.

-1. In your terminal, press `CTRL-C` on your keyboard to stop your `npm start` build.
+1. In your terminal, press `CTRL-C` on your keyboard to stop your `npm run start` build.
 2. Build a website from your code by entering the `npm run build` command:

    ```bash